vinodkd/guts/book/01_size.md

 What is size anyway?
 --------------------
-The common sense description of size would be:
+The common sense description of size is:

 		Size: How big something is.

 Length, area and volume are typical ways of quantifying how big something is.
-When applied to code, this essentially means how much code there is; and specifically to the exclusion of ideas like how complex it is, how fit it is for its intended purpose and so forth.
+When applied to code, this essentially means how much code there is; specifically excluding ideas like how complex it is, how fit it is for its intended purpose and so forth.

 Why do we need such a measure?
-Well, the most common real-world use is in estimation: either in building new software or estimating the cost of changing existing ones.
+The most common real-world use is estimation: when building new software or changing existing ones we like to estimate the effort involved.
 Is there a larger purpose, however - one that serves the practitioner and not just the manager?
 I posit that size is one of those basic properties of code that aids in _understanding_ and _knowing_ code as well.
 We talk routinely of small, well designed codebases that can be understood and used easily; and also of large, unwieldy codebases that are difficult to understand.
-Here the "small" and "large" parts point to the size of the code and  the "easy" and "difficult" parts point to its complexity; and certainly the two are related.
-A case might therefore be made that size is the first thing that *should* be understood about the code that might lead to other deeper ways of understanding it.
+Wouldn't it be nice to quantify those subjective statements?
+A case might therefore be made that size is one of the "thing"s that we *should* understand about code.
+Also, note that the "small" and "large" parts mentioned above point to the size of the code and  the "easy" and "difficult" parts point to its complexity; and certainly the two are related.
+So quantifying size might lead to understanding other "thing"s about code.

 Current notions of code size
 ----------------------------
 Let's first look at how size is measured currently.
 In my cursory review of the current state of affairs, there are two broad approaches to measuring size:

 1. **Emperical**: The aim here is to have numbers that represent size so that decisions and actions can be taken based on them.
 [Source Lines of Code][sloc], [Function Points][fp], [COCOMO][cocomo], [Structure 101's fatness metric][s101] and [Halstead metrics][hals] seem to fit into this catergory.
-2. **Descriptive**: These measures of size do use numbers that are easily derived from the source code, but they are used primarily to shed light on the code's size by visualizing it in a way that humans can correlate in their heads and take appropriately intelligent action.
+2. **Descriptive**: These measures of size do use numbers that are easily derived from the source code, but they are used primarily to visualize it so that humans can grok it and take appropriately intelligent action.
 Code visualization tools such as [Code city][ccity], [Software cartography][scg] and Alan Kay's [Empire state building made of A4 sheets of code][akay1] are some examples of this type of measure.

 [sloc]: http://tbd/
 [fp]: http://tbd/